 - Stir in the onions.
 Cook 5 minutes, stirring occasionally.
 When the onions are fragrant and starting to turn a translucent golden color add the garlic and cook 1 minute longer.

 - Add the salt, pepper, tomatoes, vegetable stock, vinegar, and bay leaves.
 Stir to combine.

 - After 30 minutes, remove the bay leaves and puree the soup until smooth, preferably using a stick blender.

 - Make a cornstarch slurry by mixing the cornstarch with the cold whipping cream, stirring to dissolve completely.
 Julienne the basil and chop the oregano.

-- Add the cream and cornstarch, along with the grated parmesan into the soup.
+- Add the cornstarch slurry, grated parmesan, and basil into the soup.
 Stir to combine.
 Cover and allow to cook on low an additional 15 minutes.

-- Serve garnished with additional parmesan or a kale grilled cheese sandwich.
-Enjoy!
+- Serve garnished with additional parmesan or a drizzle of cream and a sprig of fresh basil.